lastefoto-ee/lastefoto-ee.github.io/content/en/project/babies/index.md

 Price **110** €

-## Baby photo session (4-11 months) - Package M
+## Baby photo shoot (4-11 months) - Package M

 The main bias is done on the baby, I photograph him from various angles on a posing pillow (beanbag) and props, we make general family photos and separate shots with mom-dad and brother-sister.

-The photo session includes:
+The photo shoot includes:
-* baby photo session on a posing pillow (beanbag) and in props
+* baby photo shoot on a posing pillow (beanbag) and in props
 * 15 processed digital photographs prepared for printing and for posting on the Internet;
 _if desired, the choice of photos for retouching is carried out by the Customer_
 * shooting for 1 hour in the studio (Peterburi tee 46, Tallinn);